-If you’re trying to limit your carb intake or simply sensitive to wheat or gluten, giving up bread is never easy.
+If you’re trying to limit your carb intake or are simply sensitive to wheat or gluten, giving up bread is never easy.
 There are alternatives but one type of bread that is gaining in popularity is cloud bread which is light, airy, and melts in your mouth.

-Alyssia at Mind Over Munch is the queen of 2 and 3 ingredient recipes such as these 3 ingredient muffins which are simply delicious.
+Alyssia at Mind Over Munch is the queen of 2 and 3-ingredient recipes such as these 3-ingredient muffins which are simply delicious.
 This time, she has created low-carb and high-protein cloud bread that is perfect for snacking and perfect for making burgers or sandwiches.
 They are also gluten-free and low in calories (only 31 calories each!) so you don’t have to feel guilty while enjoying fluffy cloud bread!

-Watch how to make this easy 3 ingredient cloud bread recipe…
+Watch how to make this easy 3-ingredient cloud bread recipe…

 - 3 eggs